NikzadBehnam/travel-planner-demo/draft/wiki-db.md

     - and on that file add
       AUTH_GITHUB_ID = .....
       AUTH_GITHUB_SECRET = .....
-    - and then run npm exec auth secret to generate AUTH_SECRET in .env.local
+    - and then run 'npm exec auth secret' to generate AUTH_SECRET in .env.local

   NOW YOU CAN CLICK ON LOGIN BUTTON AND LOG IN YO THE APP